MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallingPolicy.md

 ```

 ### -EnhancedEmergencyServiceDisclaimer
 Allows the tenant administrator to configure a text string, which is shown at the top of the Calls app.
-The user can acknowledge the string by clicking on OK.
+The user can acknowledge the string by selecting OK.
 The string will be shown on client restart.

 ```yaml
 Type: String